 Welcome to the website of the “Your New Home in the Czech Republic” project.

-Here you will find more information about the integration seminars (see below) for which you can apply through the registration form.
+Here you will find more information about the integration seminars (see below)

 The seminars are free of charge and take one day.

 It is not always easy to begin a life in a new country.
 For that reason we are holding integration seminars to make it easier for you to orient yourself in this new environment and to aid you in situations you may encounter on the way to making this country your home.

 About the integration seminars

 The seminars are for those of you who have been granted international protection after 1 January 2017 who are 15 years old or older.

 2) What will you learn from the seminars?

 You will learn basic information about your rights and responsibilities, advice on how to deal with everyday situations, and warnings about risks in the most diverse possible situations, such as accessing housing, employment, education, health care, transportation, financial services, etc.

 - Your rights and responsibilities (travel out of the Czech Republic, the State Integration Program, Czech citizenship);

 - Basic information about the Czech Republic (customs, etc.);